Kevin D. Smallen

 > James Hensel, CPA, CVA, CFA / Chief Financial Officer

 > Mike McWherter, JD / Chief Compliance Officer

-> Kevin Smallen / Vice President of Information Technology
+> Kevin D. Smallen / Chief Information Officer

 > Wendy Henderson / Vice President / Director of Operations